tranquilit/WAPT-Documentation/source/wapt-changelog.rst

   * *wapt-signpackages*

-* [NEW] Added some debugging commandline tools which setup python environment properly before running the python script.ly before running the python script:
+* [NEW] debugging commandline tools which setup python environment properly before running the python script.py before running the python script:

-    * To debug waptservice, launch in cmd as admin: *runwaptservice.bat*;
+    * to debug waptservice, launch in cmd as admin: *runwaptservice.bat*;

-    * To debug waptserver, launch in cmd: *runwaptserver.bat* or under linux: *runwaptserver.sh*;
+    * to debug waptserver, launch in cmd: *runwaptserver.bat* or under linux: *runwaptserver.sh*;

-    * To launch :program:`PyScripter` without the need for local system wide python27 install, run :program:`waptpyscripter.bat`;
+    * to launch :program:`PyScripter` without the need for local system wide python27 install, run :program:`waptpyscripter.bat`;

 WAPT client